boogiematrix/court-finder/README.md

 # court-finder
 Our website allows users to create and join various pickup basketball games based on time and location.
-We deployed our site on heroku, and it utilizes Google Maps API for location information.
+We deployed our site on heroku, and it utilizes Google API's for location information.

 ![Site Screenshot](./Website.png)